What are the advantages of taking classes online?

 Are lectures available online?

 Some instructors post lectures online.
 Lectures are not always audio or visual.
 Sometimes they are provided as a PowerPoint or text document.
-Online classes are delivered using a learning management system, called Angel.
-Students log into Angel, and can click on any of their course sites.
+Online classes are delivered using a learning management system, called Desire2Learn.
+Students log into Desire2Learn, and can click on any of their course sites.
 Once a student is in their course site, they can access lectures, PowerPoints, documents, videos, links, discussion boards and the place where assignments are submitted (called a dropbox).

 How do I interact with the professor?